erickbytes/divbull/divbull.com/content/blog/Stocks-I-Sold-That-Went-Down-More-Than-50%.md

 + TDC, -51.55%

-This company was a short-term trade of which I knew so little about the company Teradata.
-Purely traded on price for a small $100-$150 position, but closed at a small profit.
+This company was a short-term trade of which I knew so little about the company, Teradata.
+Purely traded on price for a small $100-$150 position and closed at a small profit.
+Really not sure why I messed with this stock.
+It was a good move to kick it out of my portfolio, seeing it has lost half its value looking back to when I traded it.

 + LYFT, -64.24%